Here is a brief paper I wrote at the request

 HOW TO KNOW HIGHER WORLDS is a guide to the development of clairvoyance, which Waldorf teachers use to study the spirit worlds as well as to understand the souls of their students.
 That there is no such thing as clairvoyance should, perhaps, give us pause.
 Indeed, because Waldorf schools depend so heavily on a nonexistent "power," there is in fact no rational basis for Waldorf education.
 [See "Clairvoyance", "The Waldorf Teacher's Consciousness", "Foundations", etc.]

 THEOSOPHY lays out many of Steiner's occult teachings.
 When Steiner first became an occultist, he joined the Theosophical Society and soon became head of the German branch.
 Later, he broke away to create his own movement, which he named Anthroposophy.
 (Theosophy places God — theos — at its center; Anthroposophy places man — anthropos — at the center.)
 In reality, Steiner's teachings changed very little after the switch.
 Even while a Theosophist, Steiner referred to his own teachings as Anthroposophy, and the Theosophy his followers now study is Steiner's version, which departs significantly from standard Theosophy.
 It is, in a word, Anthroposophy.
-[To examine Theosophy, visit, for instance, The Theosophical Society.
+[To examine Theosophy, visit, for instance, the website of The Theosophical Society.
 Also see "Basics".]

 AN OUTLINE OF ESOTERIC SCIENCE is Steiner's magnum opus, in which he describes the spiritual realities he claims to have ascertained through clairvoyance.
 The original title of the book was AN OUTLINE OF OCCULT SCIENCE, but his followers belatedly realized that the word "occult" worries most people, so they made the change for PR purposes.
 Nonetheless, occultism is the core of the Waldorf belief system.
 Other Steiner books bear such titles as OCCULT HISTORY, THE OCCULT SIGNIFICANCE OF BLOOD, AN OCCULT PHYSIOLOGY, OCCULT SEALS AND SIGNS, and so forth.
 Even if we define "occult" as merely meaning "secret" or "hidden," we might want to reflect.
 Waldorf education is based on "secret" or "hidden" spiritual knowledge gained through the use of clairvoyance.
-How comfortable are you with this?
+How comfortable should we be with this?
 [See "Occultism", "Exactly", "Occult Lodges", "Everything", etc., at Waldorf Watch.]

 INTUITIVE THINKING AS A SPIRITUAL PATH: A PHILOSOPHY OF FREEDOM: In the Waldorf belief system, intuition is a high form of clairvoyance that we will perfect when we live on Vulcan (a future stage of our evolution).
 Waldorf schools emphasize intuition along with lower forms of clairvoyance: inspiration and imagination.
 Most people use these words without reference to clairvoyance; but in the Waldorf belief system, even such a simple statement as "We encourage imaginative thinking" is actually a reference to clairvoyance.
 [See, e.g., "Thinking", "Thinking Cap", "Steiner's 'Science'", and "Vulcan" at Waldorf Watch.]